vespa-engine/documentation/en/mtls.md

 ## FAQ
 * Q: Should TLS be used even if I have a latency-sensitive real-time search application?
   * A: Yes.
 The Vespa cloud team has run many such applications in production for a long time and the overhead imposed by TLS is negligible.
-We've spent a lot of time tuning our TLS integrations to keep overhead to a minimum.
+    Significant effort have been spent tuning Vespa's TLS integrations to keep overhead to a minimum.
 * Q: How much overhead does TLS impose in practice?
   * A: With modern CPUs, expect somewhere around 1-2% extra CPU usage for symmetric encryption (i.e. active connections).
 Connection handshakes have an expected extra latency of 2-4 ms of CPU time (network latency not included) due to more expensive cryptographic operations.
 Vespa performs handshake operations in separate threads to avoid stalling other network traffic.
 Vespa also uses long-lived connections internally to reduce the number of handshakes.